makersacademy/chitter-challenge/README.md

 ## How to run

-Clone repository
-Run the following commands:
+Clone repository and run the following commands:
 bundle install
 rake db:create
 rake db:migrate